This post may contain affiliate links. Please read our disclosure policy.

-- Here’s the trick with great baklava: once everything is assembled, cut your pieces but do not cut all the way through the bottom layer.
-This will allow you to cut beautiful pieces once it’s cooked, but the solid bottom layer will keep the syrup in the middle and not all over the bottom of the pan.
+Here’s the trick with great baklava: once everything is assembled, cut the pieces but do not cut all the way through the bottom layer.
+This will allow you to have beautiful pieces once it’s cooked, but the solid bottom layer will keep the syrup in the middle and not all over the bottom of the pan.

-- To make the syrup, combine water, sugar, honey and vanilla in a medium sized saucepan.
-Bring to a boil, stir to dissolve sugar, and then reduce heat so that it can maintain a simmer.
+- Make syrup: Combine water, sugar, honey and vanilla in a medium sized saucepan.
+Bring to a boil, stir to dissolve sugar, and then reduce heat as low as possible so that it can still maintain a gentle simmer.
 Maintain simmer and cook uncovered for about 25-30 minutes.
 Transfer to a glass measuring cup and allow to fully cool.

 To assemble and bake baklava:

-- Unroll phyllo dough.
-Cut all sheets in half so that they fit perfectly in a 9x13 baking dish.
+- Prepare dough: Unroll phyllo dough.
+Cut sheets so that they fit perfectly in a 9×13-inch baking dish.
 Dampen and ring out two clean kitchen towels or large sheets of paper towels and place them above and below the phyllo dough.
-Keep the dough covered at all times so that it doesn't dry out.
+Keep the dough covered at all times with moist cloths so that it doesn't dry out.

-- Now, you will lay down a thin layer of melted butter, 2-3 tablespoons of the crushed toasted cinnamon nuts, and top with two sheets of dough.
+- Add nuts and layer: Now, you will lay down a thin layer of melted butter, 2-3 tablespoons of the crushed toasted cinnamon nuts, and top with two sheets of dough.
 Repeat this butter/nut/dough layering process until you are left with 8 remaining sheets of dough.

-- Cut the baklava prior to baking with a very sharp knife.
+- Cut servings: Cut the baklava prior to baking with a very sharp knife.
 Cut through the top layer but do not go all the way through to the bottom.
-You want the bottom layer to remain in tact.
+You want the bottom layer to remain intact.
 I prefer triangles so I cut rectangles first and then cut across on a diagonal.

-- Bake in preheated 325 degree F oven for about 50 minutes until the top is crisp and golden.
+- Bake: Cook baklava in preheated 325°F oven for about 50 minutes until the top is crisp and golden.

-- As soon as you remove it from the oven, pour the cooled syrup over the entire top, allowing it to sink down through all the layers.
+- Add syrup: As soon as you remove baked baklava from the oven, pour the cooled syrup over the entire top, allowing it to sink down through all the layers.
 This is why you didn't cut all the way through.
 By leaving that bottom layer whole, it won't make your baklava soggy.
-Allow to cool.
+Allow everything to cool.

-- Best if served same day, but can be stored for several days at room temperature.
-I prefer to cover loosely to keep it clean, however air flow is needed to prevent the baklava from getting soggy.
+- Serve and enjoy: Best if served same day, but can be stored for several days at room temperature.
+I prefer to cover loosely with a kitchen towel to prevent anything from touching it because airflow is needed to prevent the baklava from getting soggy.